-The Biggies room is all about practicality, therefore have hard floors for craft, games and activities.
+The Biggies room is all about practicality, therefore have hard floors for craft, games, and activities.
 There are plenty of mats to soften the feel of the rooms and allow children comfortable areas to sit and play.
 The Biggies is welcoming and well equipped with educational toys and games to prepare your child for starting primary school.
-Sarah, who is also the nursery SENCO, works alongside Lorna.
-Together they have developed an outstanding environment, allowing the children time and space to explore at their own pace and providing them the opportunity to reach their full potential, all whilst being in the most comfortable and stable environment.
+The staff have developed an outstanding environment, allowing the children time and space to explore at their own pace and providing them the opportunity to reach their full potential, all whilst being in the most comfortable and stable environment.
 There will be plenty of opportunity for your little ones to develop the everyday skills they will need once in school

 Children will have the opportunity to join in the letters and sound phase 1.
-It aims to build children’s speaking and listening skills in their own right as well as to prepare children for learning to read by developing their phonic knowledge and skills.
+It aims to build children’s speaking and listening skills as well as to prepare children for learning to read by developing their phonic knowledge and skills.
 There are seven aspects, including environmental sounds, instrumental sounds, body sounds, rhythm and rhyme, alliteration, voice sounds.

 Meal times are very social occasions, children are encouraged to feed themselves with a small knife and fork.
 All drinks are provided in age appropriate cups.